UP | HOME

 There are many diverse ways to understand and use digital technology.
 If we are to improve our mental, physical and social health we must offer our children alternatives.

-Unfortunately industrial cuvilisation tries to offer us only one impoverished vision of technological life.
+Unfortunately for the past few decades purely industrial forces have taken-over culture and education.
+They try to sell us only one impoverished vision of technological life.
 TikTok, Instagram, Microsoft Office, Google Maps, Amazon Prime, Apple Pay… these monopoly brands have become synonymous with our ordinary, everyday activities.

 • the parental bond